ravitejrai/TwitterSentimentAnalysis/README.md

 `kafka-topics.bat --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic test`

-4. You will elastic search for running this program.
+4. You will use elastic search for running this program.
 Install it and run via

 `elasticsearch.bat`

-5. open the puthon code in pycharm and run
+5. open the python code in pycharm and run

 First run the producer and then the consumer